 • Even catch-and-release trophy fishing, preached by many with good intent and positive result, is not completely cost-free.
 However careful an angler may be, if you hook large numbers of fish sooner or later one will be deep-hooked, lose an eye, snag a gill, or otherwise die as a result of the encounter.

 Notice a pattern?
 For, against.
 For, against.
 The arguments could, should, and I’m sure will, go on forever.
 Personally, I’d never dream of denying someone else the opportunity to take home their fish of a lifetime.
 Nor do I want to dream of the days when striped bass are again an anomaly.
 So I say enjoy the trophy season and enjoy the pre-season – but enjoy them judiciously.
-I’ll personally commit to killing no more than one female trophy this season.
-The first time I see roe in a fish I clean it’ll be the last one I take home for myself.
-How many you box this season is entirely your own choice, but I hope some folks will consider doing the same – without passing judgement on those who choose otherwise. #oneanddone.
+I’ll personally commit to killing no more than one trophy fish this season.
+How many you box this season is entirely your own choice, but I hope some folks will consider doing the same – without passing judgement on those who choose otherwise.

 - Lenny Rudow